NPSS00AKSHITH/Decentralized-AgentMesh-with-A2A/README.md

 1. Go to `http://localhost:3000`.
 2.  **Scenario 1 (Standard):** Type "Fire at Central Park" in the **Human Intake** panel.
 Watch Dispatch delegate to Fire Chief, who then coordinates with Medical.
 3.  **Scenario 2 (Resilience):** Kill the **Medical Agent** process.
 Submit a request involving casualties.
 Observe how the Fire Chief detects the failure and re-routes the request to the Police Chief or logs the failover action.

+## License

+This project is licensed under the Apache 2.0 License.
+See the `LICENSE` file for details.

+## Built by
+Akshith Npss